CIDARLAB/clotho3/clotho3-web/README.md

 ### Current Tasks

-- restructure autocompleteDetail + browser based on new json
+- restructure autocompleteDetail based on new json

 - search bar
     - keypress down -> results

-- Collector - force collect

 - allow resolve of Application.mixin() in $routeProvider ---- see terminal as example - need controller

-- browser page
-    - (low priority) store rendered HTML in object -- make sure bindings still maintained